Evanjalin-K/job-board-platform-frontend/README.md

 #### Registration, basic information and professional information

-- The user can register by entering their first name, last name, email, and password.
+- The user can register by entering their first name, last name, email, role and password.

+- Both admin and user should enter basic and professional information, but only admin can enter to add a job route.

 - After the registration, the user has to add their basic information, like their phone number, city, state, and country.